Taxi (Harry Chapin song): Origins

 According to the liner notes in The Essentials: Harry Chapin, Chapin was inspired to write the song when he happened upon an old lover, as the cabbie in the song does.
 Chapin was merely on his way to a taxi license examination in New York City, not San Francisco.
-Chapin also stated that "Taxi" is only "about sixty-percent true".
+Chapin also stated that "Taxi" is only "about sixty percent true".

 However, according to Chapin's biography Taxi: The Harry Chapin Story, by Peter M. Coan, this song was based on a relationship that Chapin had with a Bennett Junior College student named Clare MacIntyre, the inspiration for Sue.
 They met when they were both camp counselors at neighboring summer camps during their college years.
 Clare MacIntryre-Ross died in March 2016.

 On the contrary, when asked by John Denver about the song, Chapin stated that he read a newspaper article about his ex-girlfriend who had married a rich man, the same week that his taxi license was supposed to go through.
-He said that he had a dream that he would be driving the cab in a big city and he'd stop and pick up a lady, and they would look at each other and know that they both sold out their dreams.
+He said that he had a dream that he would be driving the cab in a big city and he would stop and pick up a lady, and they would look at each other and know that they both sold out their dreams.
 According to Chapin, he wrote the song then.
-However, the week the license was supposed to come through, he got a big film job and didn't have to drive the cab.
+However, the week the license was supposed to come through, he got a big film job and did not have to drive the cab.